This post contains affiliate links. Please see our disclosure policy.

 Meal prep superstar!

 Best of all you’ll have plenty of leftovers so you can eat this vegan burrito bowl throughout the week.
 It’s my very favorite meal prep recipe!
 The lentil walnut taco meat can also be used for tacos, burritos, or taco salad.
-The corn and bean salad is great in all of the above too.
-And the guacamole is good on pretty much anything!
+The zesty corn and bean salad is great in all of the above too.

 Prep Time: 10 minutes